 The SAP MTU of Layer 2 services can be increased to accommodate larger packets that are closer to the Ethernet port maximum MTU value by using GRE SDP fragmentation and reassembly.
-Refer to "GRE SDP Tunnel Fragmentation and Reassembly" in the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide.
+See "GRE SDP tunnel fragmentation and reassembly" in the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide.

-2.3.3 MTU Considerations Over the WLAN Interface
+2.3.3 MTU considerations over the WLAN interface